Sweet Music

 Each person controls whether they see and hear others in the room, and whether they can be seen and heard.

-There is one display area, above the center of the table, but the sounds and images that each person sees are only for them.
+There is one display area, above the center of the table, but the sounds and images each person sees are only for them.

 The control appears as a three dimensional cubic interface hovering three inches above the table, eight inches in diameter.